 Sugar - cookies tend to be sweeter than muffins so a little extra sugar works well for these cookies.

-Brown Sugar - brown sugar adds another level of sweetness and a bit of caramel flavor.
+Brown Sugar - brown sugar adds rich caramel flavor.
+White sugar will work in a pinch.

 Lemon Butter Glaze Ingredients